SuperFlyTV/tmp-GraphicsDefinition/definition/definition/README.md

 * The Definition should allow for vendors to extend the defined APIs to provide vendor-specific functionality while still being compatible with the Definition.
 * The Definition strives to be forwards and backwards compatible.

+### About the definitions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ### API Definitions